One of the most epic of all family vacations in the United States is taking a road trip to see the Grand Canyon.

 However, if you’re looking forward to the amazing road trip, you can easily get a flight to the Salt Lake City International Airport from all the states in the US, but the fares might be a bit high compared to flights to Phoenix or Las Vegas.

 As for international flights, you can get direct flights from Canada, Mexico, the Netherlands, and France, but they won’t be cheap.
 You might have a New York stopover from some countries before heading to Salt Lake City.

 If you’re on a budget and would rather reach the Grand Canyon as early as possible, you can check out the other airports with cheaper flights and a shorter drive.

-This is a great choice, though, if you’re undertaking a complete desert road trip from Salt Lake City to Zion and perhaps Bryce National Parks, then continuing on south to Arizona.
+This is a great choice, though, if you’re undertaking a complete desert road trip from Salt Lake City to Zion and perhaps Bryce National Parks, then continuing on south from Zion to Arizona.
 Check out our 9-day Arizona-Utah road trip itinerary for more ideas, including Monument Valley and Navajo tribal country.

 8. Sedona Airport